 Place the dough onto a lightly floured dough board.
 Divide the dough into six equal pieces.
 Roll out one piece to slightly less than a 9 inch round.
 Place the round in one of the pans and pat evenly into the bottom of the pan/cast iron skillet.
 Lightly prick the dough all over with a fork.
 Repeat with a second piece if using two cake pans or skillets.
 Bake until firm when lightly pressed, about 15 minutes, it will not rise as it bakes.

 As soon as the first layer is removed from the oven, turn it out on a cake plate and spread 1 cup of the apple mixture on top.
 Top with the second layer and top with another cup of the apple mixture.
 Repeat until all six layers are stacked with the apple mixture between the layers.

 Top the sixth layer with the remaining apple mixture.
 Cover the cake with plastic wrap or an airtight container and let sit at room temperature for 2 days allowing the cake layers to absorb the apple mixture.

 We made this apple stack cake recipe for Christmas last year and it was an adventure into history.
 We used sorghum molasses for sweetener and we make six layers.
 And just a note, this apple cake batter is more of a dough, it needs to be rolled out and placed into the cake pans.

-We served our Appalachian Apple Stack Cake with legally purchased Peach Moonshine at our family Christmas Dinner last year.
+We served our Appalachian Apple Stack Cake with legally purchased Peach Moonshine at our family Christmas dinner last year.
 And it made a fun Christmas dessert and the best apple cake we have ever eaten.
 It’s not as gorgeous as some Christmas desserts we have had in the past.
 Our layers are little different sizes and it’s not a glamorous cake, but you can’t replace the deep roots of culture with fancy desserts.
-(Find Moonshiners and even a Moonshine Still on Amazon)
+(Find the show Moonshiners and even a Moonshine Still on Amazon).

 Old Fashioned Apple Stack Cake